Girdling Roots: The Strangler That Can Kill Your Trees

 There are many reasons why a tree may not look healthy.
 Insect pests, bacterial and fungal diseases, lack of water or nutrients, winter or storm damage, nearby construction, and improper pruning are some common reasons that many people are familiar with.
 But there’s one cause you may not know about – girdling roots.

-Learn what these roots are, how they form, why they’re dangerous, and what you can do to prevent or correct it to save your trees.
+In this article, we look into girdling roots and how they affect trees in the MetroWest area of Massachusetts.
+Learn what these roots are, how they form, why they’re dangerous, and what you can do to prevent or correct them to save your trees.
+These dangerous roots can endanger the life of your tree; the faster you identify them, the better your chance of saving the tree.

-What Is Girdling?Girdling roots on a tree in Massachusetts
+What is root girdling?Girdling roots on a tree in Massachusetts

-Do all roots have the capability to strangle a tree?
+Can all types of roots strangle a tree?

 The large, woody roots that grow laterally from the base of a tree’s trunk start becoming woody as soon as a tree develops its trunk wood and expands its branching structure.
 Depending on how well a tree has been planted and how it develops, some of these woody, lateral roots can grow partially above the soil surface.